 Polyester powder coating (PPC) is a dry process that has become extremely popular since its introduction in the 1960s.
 The most common application method uses a spray gun which applies an electrostatic charge to plastic powder particles which are sprayed towards (and attracted to) a grounded metal part.
 The powder is then melted and cured in an oven.

 Whilst it is an improvement on wet painting, PPC on its own does not provide long-term protection to steel.
-For this reason Forjj always hot dip galvanises prior to powder coating and this service should be expected of the competition.
+For this reason Forjj always hot dip galvanises prior to powder coating.

 Advantages of Powder Coating vs Wet Painting